You’re all excited about your first solo camping or backpacking trip. Camping alone in the woods, just you and nature.

 Find a Location Where You Feel Safe

-There seems to be this huge push to do something crazy and way out of your comfort zone to “prove” you’re badass.
+There seems to be this huge push to do something crazy and way out of your comfort zone to “prove” you’re a badass.
 That’s ridiculous.

 We all want to push ourselves and feel good about conquering new things, but you can do it your way.
 You have nothing to prove to anyone.
 You’re awesome right now, as you are.

 For me, heading outdoors is about getting out where cell signal can’t reach me and seeing great sights.
 Away from the lights, the sounds, the stress.
-Being somewhere I can take a deep breath and relax because work, home, family, can’t suddenly reach out and ask me to do something.
+Being somewhere I can take a deep breath and relax because work, home, and family, can’t suddenly reach out and ask me to do something.

 All of this is a long-winded way of saying, find a location where you feel safe for your first solo overnight.